alkemyTech/OT159-Node-server/README.md

 ```
 ## Demo Users

 There are 20 demo users, 10 standard and 10 regular.
-The info is the similar for all the users, with the difference of one number from 1 to 10 that you add.
+The info is similar for all the users, with the difference of one number from 1 to 10 that you add.

 To login you use this base for standard users: